 You’ll often see paella called arroz (simply ‘rice’) on local menus.
 That’s because there’s actually a whole range of rice dishes to choose from, not just paella.

 Rice dishes tick three boxes: they’re delicious, they’re very filling and also great value, especially if they come as part of a menu del dia (menu of the day).
-Most places in Villajoyosa will usually feature a rice dish as one of the main courses.

 Try arroz abanda: a typical dish of the area (right).
 The rice is cooked using fish stock, with added pieces of squid (calamar), cuttlefish (sepia) and maybe tuna (atún).
 You sometimes see it called arroz del senyoret.
 The traditional yellow colour comes from saffron added to the rice; most of the saffron comes from La Mancha in central Spain.